apache/activemq-artemis/docs/user-manual/en/diverts.md

 diverts can therefore be used for *splitting* message flows, e.g. there may be a requirement to monitor every order sent to an order queue.

+When an address has both exclusive and non-exclusive diverts configured, the exclusive ones are processed first.
+If any of the exclusive diverts diverted the message, the non-exclusive ones are not processed.

 Diverts can also be configured to have an optional message filter.
 If specified then only messages that match the filter will be diverted.

-When an address has both exclusive and non-exclusive diverts configured, the exclusive ones are processed first.
-If any of the exclusive diverts diverted the message, the non-exclusive ones are not processed.
+Diverts can apply a particular routing-type to the message, strip the existing routing type, or simply pass the existing routing-type through.
+This is useful in situations where the message may have its routing-type set but you want to divert it to an address using a different routing-type.
+It's important to keep in mind that a message with the `anycast` routing-type will not actually be routed to queues using `multicast` and vice-versa.
+By configuring the `routing-type` of the divert you have the flexibility to deal with any situation.
+Valid values are `ANYCAST`, `MULTICAST`, `PASS`, & `STRIP`.
+The default is `STRIP`.

 Diverts can also be configured to apply a `Transformer`.
 If specified, all diverted messages will have the opportunity of being transformed by